 Our alternative to traditional mechanical ventilation comes in the form of a surgically implanted device known as a diaphragm pacemaker or phrenic nerve stimulator.
 This may be considered as an option for anyone who is ventilator-dependent, yet whose diaphragm, lungs, and phrenic nerves have residual function.

 The Avery Breathing pacemaker consists of surgically implanted electrodes and receivers with an external transmitter and antennas.
 The transmitter and antennas send radiofrequency energy to the implanted receivers just under the skin.
-The receivers then convert the radio waves into stimulating pulses, causing the diaphragms to contract.
+The receivers then convert the radio waves into small electrical pulses, causing the diaphragms to contract.
 This contraction causes inhalation of air.
 When the pulses stop, the diaphragm relaxes and exhalation occurs.
 Repetition of these pulse trains produces a natural breathing pattern.

 Many typically report that the device is much more comfortable as it mirrors a natural breathing pattern and only requires one to carry a transmitter the size of a VHS tape.
 The diaphragm pacing system typically pays for itself in about 2 years, and represents an average cost savings of $20,000 per year thereafter over mechanical ventilation.